RamBagga/SarcasmDetection/README.md

 # SarcasmDetection
-Create a Deep learning model to detect Sarcasm in headlines
+Created a Deep learning model to detect Sarcasm